We had enjoyed a much-needed break in Alice Springs before continuing our journey along the longest shortcut in Australia.

 Driving on Plenty Highway

-The beginning of Plenty Highway turned out to be quite a narrow gravel road, but after some 120 km it started to improve and even the corrugations disappeared.
+The start of the Plenty Highway was quite narrow and covered in gravel, but after around 120 km, the road began to improve, and even the corrugations disappeared.

-We drove about 80 km per hour so it was great.
-However, we had to watch out for cows wandering around as usually there was no fence separating the road.
+We were able to maintain a speed of about 80 km per hour, which was fantastic.
+However, we had to keep an eye out for wandering cows, as there were often no fences separating the road from the surrounding pastures.

 No fences – stock wandering on road

-What silly animals they are.
-Often, they are standing at the edge of the road and have a dilemma whether to cross the road or not.
-They finally decide to cross when they are already a few meters from the car’s hood.
+Cows may seem silly at times.
+It’s not uncommon to see them standing at the edge of the road, looking indecisive about whether to cross or not.
+And when they finally do decide to cross, it’s usually when they are just a few meters away from the car’s hood, causing a sudden halt.

 Driving through burnt outback

-We planned to stay in Jervois Homestead for the night, but when we got there, we didn’t find anyone.
-The campsites were in the middle of nowhere and in full sun.
+We planned to stay at Jervois Homestead for the night, but when we arrived, there was nobody there.
+The campsites were located in the middle of nowhere and completely exposed to the sun.

 Arthur River Free Camping on Plenty Highway

 We decided to drive further and stay by the river.
 The place was called Arthur River Camping and it was perfect as it was beautiful and covered with trees.
 We were located near a cattle yard, so cows were grazing near us.